-Some specimen collection guidance has changed since April 14, 2020.
+Some specimen collection guidance has changed since April 29, 2020 in which additional specimen sources are allowed and the preference for nasopharyngeal swabs has been removed.
+Nasal mid-turbinate (NMT) swab in both nares, also called Deep Nasal Swab are now allowable.
 See Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens for 2019 Novel Coronavirus (2019-nCoV).
-When collecting diagnostic respiratory specimens (e.g., nasopharyngeal swab) from a patient with possible COVID-19, the following should occur:
+When collecting diagnostic respiratory specimens (e.g., nasopharyngeal swab or deep nasal swab) from a patient with possible COVID-19, the following should occur:

-- Specimen collection should be performed in a normal examination room with the door closed. - HCP in the room may wear a facemask, eye protection, gloves, and a gown. - N95 respirators should be prioritized for other procedures at higher risk for producing infectious aerosols (e.g., intubation), instead of for collecting nasopharyngeal swabs.
+- Specimen collection should be performed in a normal examination room with the door closed. - HCP in the room may wear a facemask, eye protection, gloves, and a gown.